tushark88/travel-reopening/public/data/DK_domestic.md

-To limit the spread of COVID–19 in Denmark, the Government and the authorities have put in place social distancing measures.
+To limit the spread of COVID-19 in Denmark, the Government and the authorities have put in place social distancing measures.

-For the most up–to–date travel information, refer to the [Danish Police](https://politi.dk/en/coronavirus-in-denmark/extension-of-measures-during-the-covid19-outbreak-in-denmark).
+For the most up-to-date travel information, refer to the [Danish Police](https://politi.dk/en/coronavirus-in-denmark/extension-of-measures-during-the-covid19-outbreak-in-denmark).

 Individual states and territories implement their own measures that may impact interstate travel.

 #### Faroe Islands

 From June 15, 2020, the Faroese Authorities permits visitors from Denmark, Greenland, Norway, Germany, and Iceland.
-Travelers from these countries should present proof of a negative COVID–19 test that has been taken within the last five days.
+Travelers from these countries should present proof of a negative COVID-19 test that has been taken within the last five days.

 Refer to the [Faroe Islands Government Website](https://corona.fo/?_l=en) for more information.